bitovi/bitops/docs/operations-repo-structure.md

 ```

 #### bitops.config.yml
 Each tool is traditionally controlled with a set of cli arguements.
 Instead of defining these cli arguments within your pipeline configuration, these arguements can instead be defined using environment variables or within a `bitops.config.yml` file.
 While the core schema for this file is common betwen tools, the specific properties and environment variable equivilants vary from tool to tool.
-See [Bitops Configuration](configuration-base.md) for details.
+See [BitOps Configuration](configuration-base.md) for details.